gaia-platform/examples-staging/hello_world/README.md

 # Writing a Gaia Application

 Writing a Gaia application involves defining a schema and writing rules to act on your application's data.
-The schema and the rules are processed by Gaia tools, `gaiac` and `gaiat` respectively,  to generate C++ code to be used in your application.
+The schema and the rules are processed by Gaia tools (`gaiac` and `gaiat` respectively) to generate C++ code to be used in your application.
 The Sandbox takes care of these steps for you.

 Please refer to